 8.5 Osmotic Dehydration of Dairy Products

 Cheese and yogurt, two examples of dairy products, are susceptible to spoilage by virtue of their moisture level and the microbes they harbor.
 Osmotic dehydration, which has been thoroughly explored as a method for preserving dairy products through solid-factor removal and restricting microbial growth, Various studies have focused on osmotic dehydration of dairy products.
 Osmotic dehydration of cheese in salt solution, for example, drastically reduced moisture content and increased shelf life.
 Likewise, osmotic dehydration of yogurt in a sugar solution improved both taste and texture.
-Osmotic dehydration has also been studied in combination with other methods of preservation, e.g. vacuum packing.
+Osmotic dehydration has also been studied in combination with other preservation methods , e.g. vacuum packing.
 Such as vacuum packing, followed by osmotic dehydration, therefore, enhanced the sensory characteristics and the shelf life (Giannoglou et al., 2016; Tsironi, 2017).

 Advantages of Osmotic Dehydration in Agriculture and Food Processing